 First, an ABC Inspector will issue you an audit notification letter.
 This letter will explain the details of the audit and outline any documentation that you are requested to produce, usually within 14 to 21 calendar days.

-Following this, ABC Inspectors will assess the documentation provided and make an assessment of compliance with relevant provisions of the Code.
+Following this, ABC Inspectors will assess the documentation provided and make an assessment of compliance with relevant provisions of.
 ABC Inspectors may contact the entity that is subject to the audit to discuss documentation provided or to request further material.

 What happens during a field audit?